CareOregon: Community benefit organization

 CareOregon has had an increasing interest in a role as a community benefit organization, which is also an expectation of the Oregon Health Authority.
 CareOregon awards grants to community-based organizations that address various social determinants of health beyond housing, including hunger, education, culturally and linguistically responsive care, disabilities, mental health and drug treatment services, staff support, and trauma-informed care.
 A major grant announced in 2021 was $7.5 million to “recruit and retain mental health and substance use treatment providers.”

-The company has been recognized in multiple years by the Portland Business Journal for its community giving.

 Trauma-informed care

 CareOregon has specialized staff who use principles of trauma-informed care to develop relationships with members who have been identified as high acuity and high cost.

 CareOregon partnered in the past with the city of Portland, with a $70,000 grant to shore up the systems supporting those in mental health and drug-related crises or non-medically urgent 911 calls.
 Columbia Pacific CCO created a $400,000 fund in 2023 to help groups in two counties increase efforts to prevent adverse childhood experiences and support trauma-informed services.
 Columbia Pacific also committed $594,000 to recruit and retain behavioral health providers.